Microsoft 365 (i.e. Office 365)

 - Visit Microsoft Purview

-- In Send Journal Reports To field, enter:
+- In the Send Journal Reports To field,

-if registered on USA (archiva.com) site: [value of journal recipient field in MailArchiva Web Console->System Status]@archive.archiva.com (for example: journal-000000T0R2KQuOyRvlZ18qxiAekc6RRHkQb4i0GjkJ3t4Ns150SfrknkuLMbGAr@archive.archiva.com)
+If registered on the USA (archiva.com) site: [value of journal recipient field in MailArchiva Web Console → System Status]@archive.archiva.com (for example: journal-000000T0R2KQuOyRvlZ18qxiAekc6RRHkQb4i0GjkJ3t4Ns150SfrknkuLMbGAr@archive.archiva.com)

-if registered on EU (mailarchiva.eu) site: [value of journal recipient field in MailArchiva Web Console->System Status]@archive.mailarchiva.eu (for example: journal-000000T0R2KQuOyRvlZ18qxiAekc6RRHkQb4i0GjkJ3t4Ns150SfrknkuLMbGAr@archive.mailarchiva.eu) - In Name field, enter "archiva"
+If registered on the EU (mailarchiva.eu) site: [value of journal recipient field in MailArchiva Web Console→System Status]@archive.mailarchiva.eu (for example: journal-000000T0R2KQuOyRvlZ18qxiAekc6RRHkQb4i0GjkJ3t4Ns150SfrknkuLMbGAr@archive.mailarchiva.eu) - In the 'Journal rule name' field, enter 'archiva'

-To ensure that your mail security solution doesn't inadvertently block journal emails sent to MailArchiva, it is prudent to create a dedicated send connector as per instructions below.
+To ensure that your mail security solution doesn't inadvertently block journal emails sent to MailArchiva, it is recommended to create a dedicated send connector as per the instructions below.

-- Select 'Use the MX record associated with partner's domain', click Next.
+- Select 'Use the MX record associated with the partner's domain' and click 'Next'.
+This allows Microsoft to determine the delivery server using DNS.

 - Select 'Always use Transport Layer Security (TLS) to secure the connection'.

-- In validation email, enter either archive@archive.archiva.com (for USA site) or archive@archive.mailarchiva.eu (for EU site), click +, then click Validate button.
+- For the validation email, enter an address such as 'archive@archive.archiva.com' (for the USA site) or 'archive@archive.mailarchiva.eu' (for the EU site), click '+', then click 'Validate'.

-- Login to MailArchiva's search interface and verify that the test email has arrived.
-Click Next.
+- Log in to the MailArchiva search interface.
+Verify that the test email has arrived.
+Click 'Next'.

 MailArchiva On-Premise setup